 The FAST guide is the most important thing to remember when dealing with people who have had a stroke.
 The earlier they receive treatment, the better.
-Call for emergency medical help straight away.
+Phone for emergency medical help straight away.

 If you think a person has had a stroke, use the FAST guide:

 - Facial weakness – is the person unable to smile evenly, or are their eyes or mouth droopy?